 In his autobiography “Once Caught, No Escape” Norman says, “…there has been for me a vital difference between the second experience of discovering Christ living in me, and this third revelation of Christ all in all.
 The second experience left gaps where I did not yet see Him in everything everywhere, and all a form of Him, whether negatively of Him in wrath, or positively of Him in grace as light; and so there were separations, and callings on Him to be this or do that, in place of affirming that He is in fullness of His action everywhere…to be settled into this union which is unity, I had to go through a ‘dark night of the soul’ which affected no outward things, but the very inward vitals of my ‘I and Thou’ consciousness.”

 The Worldwide Evangelization Crusade was unique in missions.
 Being a ‘faith mission’ they told only God of their needs.
 They did not raise money or appeal to man for the work, but all trusted God at each turn for His supply.
-When C.T. died Norman and Pauline took over the mission’s leadership.
-He remained International Secretary until his retirement in 1965.
+When C.T. died Norman and Pauline took over the mission’s leadership where he remained International Secretary until his retirement in 1965..

 The years that Norman led W.E.C. were years of great growth and expansion built on the foundation of their Four Pillars – sacrifice, faith, holiness and fellowship.
 One of the mission’s outreaches was to the United States.
 In 1957 it was decided that Norman and Pauline would move their family, which had grown to include their son Paul’s two children, Sandy and Nicky, to America.